thou-shalt-pass/open-flights/documents/proposal.md

 ### Efficiency

-Let n be the number of airports.

-- Time: O(n^3)
+- Time: O(V^3)

-- Memory: O(n^2)
+- Memory: O(V^2)

-## PageRank
+## PageRank (with fixed number of iterations)

 ### Input

-Adjacency matrix where entries are number of planes.
-More formally, the input is a matrix E such that E[i][j] is the number of flights from node i to j.
+An adjacency list representing an unweighted directed graph.

 ### Output

-Table includes the importance of each airport.
+A vector in which each value represents the importance of each airport.
 More formally, the output is a vector F where F[i] is the number that represents the importance of node i.

 ### Efficiency

-Let n be the number of airports.
+Let k be the number of iterations.

-- Time: O(n^3)
+- Time: O( k ( V + E ) )
-- Memory: O(n^2)
+- Memory: O( V )

-## Strongly connected components
+## DFS

+Abstract DFS library

 ### Input

-- Unweighted adjacency matrix H such that H[i][j] is a bool value representing whether there exists an route from node i to j.
-- Array of bool values representing whether the airports require re-check-in.
+unweighted / weighted undirected / directed graph in adjacency list function object

 ### Output

-List contains strongly connected components
+Return value: void

 ### Efficiency

-Let n be the number of airports.

-- Time: O(n^2)
+- Time: O(V + E)
-- Memory: O(n^2)
+- Memory: O(d) where d is the maximum number of nodes on a simple path

 # Timeline

 - Finish reading and processing the data before April 2nd.
-- Complete basic structure by April 9th.
-- Complete Floyd-Warshall by April 15th.
+- Complete PageRank by April 15th.
-- Complete PageRank by April 23rd.
+- Complete Floyd-Warshall by April 23th.
 - Complete DFS by April 29th.
 - Complete test cases by May 4th.